There are many reasons why one might want to undertake a property renovation project. Maybe you want to:

 It’s important to understand the local planning policy in order to pick a sustainable property renovation project.
 If you only plan to do internal works, there’s nothing much to worry about because this doesn’t require planning permission, but if you want to do work on the front facade and to add extensions, you need to figure out if the local planners will allow this.

 The next step when you’re looking for the right property renovation project is to make an assessment of the structural quality.
 You may want to hire a professional surveyor for this.
 You need to make a list of the most common problems in old buildings and to assess the property for any of them in order to determine the final cost of the project.
-Look for problems with the heating and the electrics, damp, cracks, drainage issues, etc. These things are usually difficult to determine by yourself, so it’s best to commission a building report by a professional.
+Look for problems with the heating and the electric, dampness, cracks, drainage issues, etc. These things are usually difficult to determine by yourself, so it’s best to commission a building report by a professional.
 The more thorough the investigation, the bigger the price, of course.
 So you need to be sure about the location and everything else before you commission a detailed report.
 In the long run, it will save you a lot of money because without this report investing in a property renovation project is too much of a risk and can turn out way more costly than your budget allows.
 And if the report shows too much work is needed, you may use it to pursue the vendor to lower the price.

 Here is a short list of important things to look for when you’re investigating the structural quality of the property: